Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 The project will develop and establish proof of concept for an **AI-assisted, mechanism-led digital cognitive-affective intervention for chronic primary pain**, while validating a computational research tool designed to reduce uncertainty and improve efficiency during intervention selection and optimisation.

-The project has two integrated products, supported by a focused service-pathway and implementation-intelligence strand:
+The project has two integrated products: a pain-specific clinical intervention and a generalisable computational development technology, supported by a focused service-pathway and implementation-intelligence strand.
+Chronic primary pain will provide the first full clinical instantiation and validation case for the reusable architecture.

 ### Clinical product